AMKD IS RAPIDLY PROGRESSIVE

 Hypertension or a family history of kidney disease1

-Among patients of African ancestry with diabetes, there is an increased risk of CKD and ESKD for those with the APOL1 high-risk genotype compared to those without.11
+AMKD patients may have comorbid diabetes.
+Among patients of African ancestry with diabetes, there is an increased risk of CKD and end-stage kidney disease (ESKD) for those with 2 APOL1 risk variants compared to those with 0 or 1 APOL1 risk variant.11

 CLINICAL PRESENTATION